CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Methodology

 Here, $\lambda^n_j$ is equal to $a$ (or $b$) when the condition is always (or never) met.
 Let $(X,Y)$ be a new data sample.
-According to \cite[Proposition 1]{leterme2025distribution}, if the samples $\D\cup \{(X,Y)\}$ are independently drawn from an unknown distribution $\mu$ on $\X\times\Y$, then it demonstrates that
+According to \cite[Proposition 1]{leterme2025distribution}, if the samples $\D\cup \{(X,Y)\}$ are independently drawn from an unknown distribution $\mu$ on $\X\times\Y$, then it holds that

-To assess hallucinations throughout an entire image, we set an upper bound $\theta$ in \eqref{eq:1dhall}.
-This ensures that the evaluation of hallucinations across the whole image is not disproportionately affected by hallucination at an individual texture.
-Hence, we define \begin{small}
+To evaluate the risk of hallucination in the full image, we modify Equation \eqref{eq:1dhall} by imposing an upper bound $\theta$.
+This ensures that the evaluation across the entire image is not disproportionately affected by the risk of hallucination at an individual texture.
+We are now prepared to introduce the proposed hallucination risk score.